abstrakt8/rewind/README.md

 ## Questions / Feedback / Discussions

 If you have any questions about Rewind or want to contribute by submitting ideas, feel free to join the [osu!
-University Discord](https://discord.gg/QubdHdnBVg). osu!
-University is an improvement-focused osu! hub, osu! coaching hub, and a platform for experienced players to spread their game knowledge to the public.
+University Discord](https://discord.gg/QubdHdnBVg).
+It is an improvement-focused osu! hub, osu! coaching hub, and a platform for experienced players to spread their game knowledge to the public.